Python

 python -c "import coverage"

-πŸ’‘ This time there’s no error message, indicating that the import was successful.
+5. This time there’s no error message, indicating that the import was successful!

-1. User libraries are installed by default under $HOME/.local.
-To change the installation folder:
+6. User libraries are installed by default under $HOME/.local.
+It is a good idea to change the installation folder, as the space in $HOME is limited:

 pip3 uninstall coverage

-☝🏻 Note, if the package you installed also contains executable files these may not work.
+‼️ Note, if the package you installed also contains executable files, i.e. a command-line interface, these commands may not work as is!
 This is because the Python modules provided by CSC are containerized and the user-installed binaries will refer to an inaccessible Python path inside the container.
-For workaround instructions, see our Python documentation or install your own environment from scratch inside a container as outlined in the following example.
+For workaround instructions, see our Python documentation, or install your own environment from the beginning inside a container as outlined in the following example.

 Example: Containerizing a Conda environment with Tykky